Religious EducationDownload the program description (PDF)

 The master's degree in religious education (MRE) is a professional program consisting of 30 credits.

-The MRE program consits of two modules: a theological module and a religious education module.
+The MRE program consists of two modules: a theological module and a religious education module.

 Duration of the Program